thoughtbot/testing-rails/book/types_of_tests/feature_specs/viewing_the_homepage.md

 config.include FactoryGirl::Syntax::Methods
 ```

-While we'll be calling `.create` in the global context to keep our code cleaner
+While we'll be calling `.create` in the global context to keep our code cleaner,
-, you may see people calling it more explicitly: `FactoryGirl.create`.
+you may see people calling it more explicitly: `FactoryGirl.create`.
 This is
 simply a matter of preference, and both are acceptable.

 Now, we'll need to add a factory definition for our `Link` class in